Shopify Review – King of Canadian Ecommerce ? 👑

 Shopify allows you to sell on 20 other channels making it easy to manage selling to potential customers anywhere on the internet.
 This is probably the feature that makes Shopify the most powerful.
 If you’re serious about building a viable Ecommerce store you just can’t beat this.

 A lot of stores have a large product catalog.
 It can be scary trying to organize everything on your website in a way that would make sense to customers while also juggling inventory that comes from different suppliers.
 That is a lot to worry about.

 On a store where some products come from Amazon’s fulfillment centers, some come from a print on demand service, some from a dropshipping service, and some from your Grandpa’s basement – you could be looking at a migraine.
-Shopify allows you to have products that come from yourself and any other fulfillment center you may be using – they have you covered.
+Shopify has you covered and allows you to have products that come from yourself and any other fulfillment center you may be using.

 Shopify makes it effortless as each product can be set to being fulfilled from anywhere – even in the same collection.

 What if I told you people were finding your store and checking out your products.
 You’d be like, “Cool!”